AdobeDocs/graphql-mesh-gateway/src/pages/reference/handlers/graphql.md

 ### `fallback`

-The `fallback` mechanism allow you to specify use more than one GraphQL endpoint, for the same source.
+The `fallback` mechanism allows you to specify more than one GraphQL endpoint, for the same source.

 This is helpful if you have a fallback endpoint for the same GraphQL API.